paulvha/SEN6X/README.md

 ## ===========================================================

 A program to set instructions and get information from an SEN6x.
-It has been tested to run I2C communication on UNOR4 (MORE TO FOLLOW !!!)
+It has been tested to run I2C communication on UNOR4 Wifi(MORE TO FOLLOW !!!)

 DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT